Fourier Transform

 Normalization conventions across domains

-The choice between the unnormalized \(W\) and the normalized \(F = \tfrac{1}{\sqrt{N}} W\) is not a mere cosmetic rescaling — it reflects which property of the transform the user cares about most.
+The choice between the unnormalized \(W\) and the normalized \(F = \tfrac{1}{\sqrt{N}} W\) is not a mere cosmetic rescaling.
+It reflects which property of the transform the user cares about most.
 Three regimes coexist in practice:

 • Signal processing / scientific computing (unnormalized \(W\)):